Student Loan Refinancing Overview

 We recommend that you continue making regular payments with your existing loan servicer to avoid missing a payment while the disbursement goes through.
 Any overpayment our lenders make on your existing loan will be refunded directly to you by your existing servicer in the form of a paper check sent to the address on your application.
 If your servicer sends us the refund, our lenders will apply the funds directly to the principal balance of your loan.

 Each of our lenders has a slightly different policy.
-PenFed and Citizens do not advertise for deferments and forbearance.
-However, if a borrower lost his/her job, or there was an extraordinary circumstance (death, illness), PenFed and Citizens would absolutely work with the borrower on a case-by-case basis to determine the best remedy.
+PenFed does not advertise for deferments and forbearance.
+However, if a borrower lost his/her job, or there was an extraordinary circumstance (death, illness), PenFed will absolutely work with the borrower on a case-by-case basis to determine the best remedy.
 If forbearance is in the interest of both parties, then interest would accrue during the forbearance period, but no payment would be due.

 Defaulting on a loan is a very serious matter which could have an adverse effect on your personal credit score.
 Further, bankruptcy does not cancel the obligation to repay an education loan.
 If you are about to miss a loan payment, contacts your lender immediately to work out a repayment schedule.